 In terms of performance, the digressive valving of the OME MT64 will ride firmer on-road but can take bumps and rutted-out forest roads with good control, especially at speed.
 With the MT64’s larger oil capacity, it can take more of this abuse than the Nitrocharger before the effect of shock-fade starts to kick in.

 The BP-51 has progressive and position-sensitive valving, so it’s a bit like apples and oranges when comparing performance.
-While the MT64 will greatly improve your control off-road, progressive valving can feel a bit more comfortable for daily driving.
+While the MT64 will greatly improve your control off-road, progressive valving can feel more comfortable for daily driving.
 The BP-51 also has compression and rebound adjustments for a ton of customization.
-At around $1,000 more though, you’ll need to determine for yourself whether that price difference is worth it.
+At around $1,000 more though, you need to decide whether that price difference is worth it.

 Which Is Right For You?